atpar/example/README.md

 # AP.js Demo

 Consider this project the "hello, world" for the [AP.js Library](https://github.com/atpar/ap-monorepo/tree/master/packages/ap.js).
-In this example we will walk through the process of creating and issuing a financial instrument
+In this example we will walk through the process of creating and issuing an ACTUS protocol compliant financial instrument on a public ethereum blockchain.

 ## Setup